Sizzzzio/Sizi-Mod-Pack/README.md

 on some jokers in this mod.
 That being said, I cannot account for this mod working great with other mods so I don't know how well I can fix issues with mod compatibility so i'd advise to not report any issues pertaining to such

+ALSO, Please turn on Pixel Smoothening because I have not finished downscaling all the assets, so please bear with me on that

 Here is also a quick tutorial on how to Install mods to speed up the process:
 1. Install the Lovely injector here: https://github.com/ethangreen-dev/lovely-injector
 2. Download Steamodded and add it to your %AppData%Roaming\Balatro\mods folder https://github.com/Steamodded/smods